SiliconLabsSoftware/docs-matter/sld416-matter-certification/index.md

 1. **Become a CSA Member**.

-    There are different tiers of memberships so be sure to select the right level depending on your needs.
-The minimum membership tier to get certified is Adopter level.
-More information on various levels can be found on the CSA website, [Become a Member | The Future of IOT - CSA-IOT](https://csa-iot.org/become-member/).
+    There are different tiers of CSA memberships that offer your company varying levels of access and benefits.
+The minimum membership tier required to get certified is Adopter level.
+More information on various membership levels can be found on the CSA website, [Become a Member | The Future of IOT - CSA-IOT](https://csa-iot.org/become-member/).

 2. **Request a Vendor ID From the Alliance Certification Team**.

     Once you are a member, you will need to request a Vendor ID.
 Once issued, the Vendor ID will be listed in the Manufacturer code database in the CSA which is updated monthly.
 For certification, you will also need to decide on a Product ID (PID) to make up your own unique 16-bit number to identify your distinct Matter products.
 You may have as many PIDs as you want, but each has to have its own unique certification ID.
-For development purposes, Silicon Labs 'tests' VID and PID for our Sample Applications.
+For development purposes, Silicon Labs provides 'test' VID and PID for our Sample Applications.

 3. **Finalize Product, Select a Network Transport, and Develop Your Product**.